 8. Scan Your Website Against Malware

-If you can’t see a malware, it doesn’t guarantee that your website is free from malicious things.
+If you can’t see malware, it doesn’t guarantee that your website is free from malicious things.
 That’s where scanning your website for malware is so important.
-The more regular you perform scans, the faster you can detect problems and eradicate them.
+The more regularly you perform scans, the faster you can detect problems and eradicate them.

 There are various well-known plugins you can use for scanning such as

 - Quttera Web Malware Scanner